Faculty/staff profile

 School of Arts and Science

-On Leave.
 Max’s family history combines two distinct paths that he tries to live and teach by: the imaginative and the practical.
 The first path is more obvious as Max’s mother and grandmother were elementary school teachers and his maternal grandfather was a university professor.
 His father was a landscaper and his paternal grandfather was an auto mechanic.
-Max worked in landscape construction while earning Bachelors and Masters degrees in English from the University of Victoria, and continued agricultural work after he began substitute teaching in the Camosun College English Department in 2013.
+Max worked in landscape construction while earning Bachelors and Masters degrees in English from the University of Victoria.

-Max wants to help his students communicate with the world in a practical and efficient manner, while also dreaming big and thinking deeply, critically, and creatively.
-Since 2013, Max has become a member of the English Department’s continuing faculty and has had the privilege of teaching Access courses and first year courses in both composition and literature, and working with the students and staff that make Camosun a special place.
+Max wants to combine the imaginative and practical in his teaching.
+He tries to help his students communicate with the world in a practical and efficient manner, while also dreaming big and thinking deeply, critically, and creatively.
+Since joining the college in 2013, Max has become a member of the English Department’s continuing faculty and has had the privilege of teaching courses in composition, creative writing, and literature, working with the students and staff that make Camosun a special place.
 He looks forward to continuing his journey at Camosun and helping others in their own journeys.

 Courses Teaching/Taught: